Ethenyl/Ethenyl.github.io/_posts/2020-09-01-an-alternative-git-branching-model.md

 Once your development branch reach a point where all the expected features and bug fixes are implemented, it might be the right time to perform a release.

-A release branch can also be used to perform bug fixes (that you may or may not cherry pick into the development branch) and last minute feature implementation.
+A release branch can also be used to perform last minute bug fixes (that you may or may not cherry pick into the development branch) and feature implementation.

-It's a pretty straightforward process:
+Preparing a release is a straightforward process:

 1. Create a release branch from the development branch (ex: `release/1.2.3`)
-1. Perform a version bump within your project
+1. Perform a version bump within your project to `1.2.3`
-1. Update the `CHANGELOG.md` file to include all the changes and fixes
+1. Update the `CHANGELOG.md` file to include all the additions, changes and fixes
+1. Push your changes with a commit named `Release 1.2.3`
+1. Create a PR targeted at the production branch
+1. Once merged, tag the merge commit with `1.2.3` (see below for handling tags)
 1. Generate a new version manually or let the CI do the heavy lifting
 1. Share this version with the Q&A team and let them test it with their beloved Non-Regression Testing (NRT) campaigns 😈

+A small reminder, **it is strictly forbidden to merge the development branch into a release branch** as it might introduce unwanted features and potential regressions.

-After the testing phase comes the best and most stressful moment in a developer's life, the public release but this your story and yours only 🚀
+After the testing phase comes the best and most stressful moment in a developer's life, the public release but this is your story and yours only 🚀

-A small remainder, it is strictly forbidden to merge the development branch into a release branch as it might introduce unwanted features and potential regressions.

-As for handling beta releases, everything will be explained right after 😉
+As for handling beta versions, everything will be explained in a dedicated section below 😉

 <br />